lrondanini/bit-box/README.md

 ### Collections

-Bit-box store data in collections.
+Bit-box stores data in collections.
 A collection is automatically created on the first insert.
 Data in a collection are sorted according to the type of the key.
 For example, a key of type string follows a lexicographic order while a key of type int is ASC ordered.
+Keys os type struct will be converted to its []byte form and ordered lexicographically.
 ### Setting, getting and deleting key/values

 To store a value: